Zaotang: Ghost

 Some ancient people believed that the Kitchen God originally resided in the stove and later took on human form.
 Zhuangzi recorded: "there's a ghost hidden in the water named Lü (Chinese: 履), a ghost living in the stove named Ji (Chinese: 髻)".

-Ji (髻) refers to the hair style of women in old times, thus some people believed the Kitchen God was a beautiful woman in red clothes.
+Ji (髻) refers to the hairstyle of women in old times, thus some people believed the Kitchen God was a beautiful woman in red clothes.
 Another historical record shows that the Kitchen God was born into human form and immediately walked into the stove after birth.

-Some even say the Kitchen God is a couple, the male God was Su Jili (苏吉利) and female named Bojia (博颊).
+Some even say the Kitchen God is a couple, the male God was Su Jili (苏吉利) and the female was named Bojia (博颊).

 Mortal man

 This is the most popular legend of the Kitchen God nowadays.
 The Kitchen God was a man living on earth named Zhang Chan who grew up in a rich family and lived happily with his wife.
 However, several years later, he got fed up with his wife and left her for a younger woman.
-His wife had to move to other city.
+His wife had to move to another city.
 One winter after his wife left, Zhang's residence caught fire and everything was burnt.
 Chan's eyes became blind and he had to beg for food on the street.
-One day, when he was begging from a house, the hostess pitied him and invited him for dinner.
+One day, when he was begging at a house, the hostess pitied him and invited him for dinner.
 During the meal, Chan realized the hostess was his ex-wife.
 Being so embarrassed and ashamed of himself, he jumped into the stove and burned to death.
 On hearing the story, the Jade Emperor took pity on him and assigned him the Kitchen God.
-He need to supervise every household on earth and report all the good deeds and evil things on earth.
-However, people didn't trust Chan according to his past, so they provide Zaotang to him to remind him to say sweet words about them to the Empire.
+He needs to supervise every household on earth and report all the good deeds and evil things on earth.
+However, people didn't trust Chan according to his past, so they provided Zaotang to him to remind him to say sweet words about them to the Empire.

 Production

-The procedure for making Zaotang is pretty complex even though the equipment seems easy to handle.
+The procedure for making Zaotang is pretty complex, even though the equipment seems easy to handle.
 A typical procedure contains five steps.

 The equipment needed is a stew pot, a big jar, a stick and a kitchen board.